Capture of the frigate Esmeralda: Chilean Navy

 Cochrane joined the first group to direct the attack, leaving Captain Robert Foster in charge of all the ships in his absence.

 For the attack, they were armed with pistols, boarding axes, daggers or machetes, and short pikes.
 The attackers wore white jackets with a blue armband for recognition.
 If the clothes were not visible in the dark, the words "Gloria" and "Victoria" would be used as a signal.

 The oars of the boats were wrapped in canvas to muffle noise when moving in the water.

 Spanish Navy and defense of the port

-The Spanish Navy stationed in Callao, under the command of Vacaro, consisted:
+The Spanish Navy stationed in Callao, under the command of Vacaro, consisted of: